Direct loading of a Sr magneto-optical trap from a thermal atomic beam: Introduction

 The magneto-optical trap (MOT) serves as the first stage for cooling neutral atoms to ultralow temperatures.
 For alkali-metal atoms, particularly Rb and Cs, the vapor pressure at room temperature is sufficiently high to enable loading the atoms into the MOT via thermal vapor, commonly referred to as a vapor cell MOT~\cite{C.Monroe1990}.
 In contrast, alkaline-earth(-like) atoms exhibit extremely low vapor pressures at room temperature, making this loading method impractical.
 An exception has been demonstrated with Sr, where the entire MOT chamber was heated to nearly $300\,\mathrm{{}^\circ C}$ to realize a vapor cell MOT~\cite{K.R.Vogel1999, T.Dinneen1999, X.Xu2003}.
 However, this approach inevitably induces light shifts due to blackbody radiation (BBR), which severely limits applications such as optical lattice clocks.
 Consequently, loading of the MOT for alkaline-earth(-like) atoms has conventionally relied on atomic beams generated in a chamber separated from the MOT chamber by differential pumping.

-For precooling thermal atomic beams, it is common to employ a Zeeman slower~\cite{T.Kurosu1990, I.Courtillot2003} and/or a two-dimensional (2D) MOT~\cite{I.Nosske2017, M.Barbiero2020}.
-However, field-deployable and spaceborne optical lattice clocks~\cite{M.Takamoto2020, S.B.Koller2017, J.Grotti2018, S.Origlia2018, W.Bowden2019, A.Sitaram2020, N.Ohmae2021} demand stringent constraints on size, weight, and power (SWaP)~\cite{Y.B.Kale2022}.
+For precooling thermal atomic beams, it is common to employ a Zeeman slower~\cite{T.Kurosu1990, I.Courtillot2003, R.Hill2014, C.Feng2024} and/or a two-dimensional (2D) MOT~\cite{C.Feng2024, I.Nosske2017, M.Barbiero2020, H.Lee2025}.
+However, field-deployable and spaceborne optical lattice clocks~\cite{M.Takamoto2020, N.Poli2014, S.B.Koller2017, J.Grotti2018, S.Origlia2018, W.Bowden2019, N.Ohmae2021} demand stringent constraints on size, weight, and power (SWaP)~\cite{Y.B.Kale2022}.
 Approaches relying on a Zeeman slower or a 2D MOT are fundamentally incompatible with the SWaP requirements of such devices.

+Recently, several studies have demonstrated the use of thermally generated strontium vapors produced by laser ablation of strontium oxide~\cite{O.Kock2016} or metallic strontium granules~\cite{C.Hsu2022} for loading the MOT.
+However, these experiments suffer from limited reproducibility and difficulties in maintaining ultra-high-vacuum (UHV) conditions ($\lesssim 1 \times 10^{-9} \,\mathrm{Torr}$).
+A low-power microstructured atomic oven for alkaline-earth-like elements has also been demonstrated~\cite{J.Pick2025}; however, its fabrication is demanding, and the design is not widely adopted.

+Direct loading of a grating MOT using a Sr dispenser without employing a Zeeman slower has been demonstrated~\cite{A.Sitaram2020}, but maintaining UHV conditions requires a differential pumping tube and the number of trapped ${}^{88}\mathrm{Sr}$ atoms is limited to approximately $10^6$.
+Direct loading of a grating MOT from a Sr atomic oven has also been demonstrated~\cite{S.Bondza2022}; however, it requires a slowing laser beam and employs two pumps (an ion pump and a non-evaporable getter pump), and the number of trapped ${}^{88}\mathrm{Sr}$ atoms is also limited to about $10^6$.

-We report on the direct loading of a Sr MOT from a thermal atomic beam produced by a compact atomic oven.
-The entire vacuum chamber is maintained by a single ion pump, i.e., without employing differential pumping.
-By implementing proper thermal management of the atomic source oven~\cite{M.Schioppo2012}, at an oven temperature of $395\,\mathrm{{}^\circ C}$ the MOT captures up to $10^7$ atoms in one second, while the background pressure remains in the ultra-high-vacuum (UHV) regime ($\lesssim 1 \times 10^{-9} \,\mathrm{Torr}$).
+In this paper, we further advance the simplification of Sr MOT loading.
+The MOT is directly loaded from a thermal atomic beam emitted by a simple and compact atomic oven, without a slowing laser.
+The entire vacuum chamber is maintained in the UHV regime by a single ion pump, i.e., without employing differential pumping or an additional getter pump.
+By implementing proper thermal management of the atomic source oven~\cite{M.Schioppo2012}, the MOT captures up to $10^7$ ${}^{88}\mathrm{Sr}$ atoms within one second at an oven temperature of $395\,\mathrm{{}^\circ C}$, while the background gas pressure remains in the UHV regime.
 The key to this achievement is that, at this oven temperature and atom number, the MOT lifetime limited by both background collisions and light-assisted two-body collisions exceeds $1\,\mathrm{s}$.
-Our MOT system significantly simplifies the construction of field-deployable optical lattice clocks, and potentially of spaceborne optical lattice clocks.
+Our MOT system features significantly reduced SWaP, providing a robust and practical platform for field-deployable and spaceborne optical lattice clocks, as well as for a variety of other applications requiring compact ultracold atom sources.
+In fact, our MOT system has been employed in a series of our studies investigating the complex decay processes in the Sr MOT~\cite{N.Okamoto2024, N.Okamoto2025a, N.Okamoto2025b}, demonstrating its practicality and reliability.